4 Minute Read

 Grand Junction Elopement Vendors

-Just because you’re opting for a non-traditional wedding doesn’t mean you should ignore the smaller details that make your day feel special.
+Just because you’re opting out of a large gathering doesn’t mean you should ignore the details that make your day feel special.
 Simply ordering a bouquet or sharing a cake with your new spouse can make your elopement a memorable occasion.
-Here are a few Grand Junction wedding vendors who can help create the perfect moment.
+Here are a few Grand Junction wedding vendors who you can trust to arrange all of your custom details.

-Be Sweet Café & Bakeshop is located in Downtown Grand Junction.
-With over 40 cake filling and frosting flavors, there are hundreds of options for you to consider for your custom wedding cake.
+Don’t pass up the opportunity to indulge in a delicious treat.
+Be Sweet Café & Bakeshop, located in Downtown Grand Junction offers over 40 cake flavors, filling and frosting choices, providing hundreds of options for you to consider for your custom wedding cake.
 Be Sweet takes pride in their quality ingredients, only using real butter and no preservatives.

 Florist

-Grand Junction’s newest florist, Flowers by Garvey’s Gardens, grew from selling at the local farmers’ market to opening up a shop across from Grand Junction City Hall, just to meet the demand.
-The flowers are grown locally in the neighboring town of Palisade, Colorado so freshness is guaranteed!
+Flowers by Garvey’s Gardens grew from selling at the local farmers’ market to opening up a shop across from Grand Junction City Hall, just to meet the demand.
+The flowers are grown locally so freshness is guaranteed!

 Amanda Matilda Photography